maxnd/mxMarkEdit/README.md

 # mxMarkEdit

+Version 1.0.2, published on December 8 2024.

 Copyright Massimo Nardello, Modena (Italy) 2024.

 mxMarkEdit is a free software for Mac for writing texts in [Markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown) and easily exporting them to other formats with [Pandoc](https://pandoc.org).
 The software has been written in [Lazarus](https://www.lazarus-ide.org) and is released under the GPL version 3 license or following, available in www.gnu.org/licenses/gpl-3.0.html.

 The software runs in English or Italian.
 In the “app” directory of the source code there is an app compiled for Mac with the Silicon chip (M1-M4) ready to be copied in the Application directory and run.
-The app is not notarized.
+The app is not signed nor notarized.

 The software looks like this, with one possible color setting: